xuchengpeng/elpa-mirror/gnu/ellama-readme.txt

 1.2.20 ellama-code-add
 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  Add new code according to a description, generating it with a provided context from the selected region or the current buffer using Ellama.
+  Generate and insert new code based on description.
+This function prompts the user to describe the code they want to generate.
+If a region is active, it includes the selected text as context for code generation.

 1.2.21 ellama-code-edit